Irvinnlim/Project-1---TETRIS/README.md

 ## Project Title
-This is a classic game of TETRIS with the aim of clearing as many lines of tetris blocks as possible
+This is a classic game of TETRIS with the aim of clearing as many lines of tetris blocks as possible.

 ## Features of Game
 The game comprises a 20 by 10 board.
 When game is initiated, random tetromino blocks (I,J,L,O,S,T,Z) will appear and they will automatically descend.
 You are allowed to move/ rotate the tetromino blocks if the move is valid.
 Your aim is to clear as many rows as possible to attain as many points as possible.